The New Beverly Hills Diet

 Beverly Hills Eating Plan

 This diet is set up as a 35-day meal plan.
 Each day starts with eating an enzyme-rich fruit.
-You can eat as much of this fruit as you would like to, but you have to wait at least one hour before eating another fruit.
-Also, you can’t eat food from some other food group for at least two hours.
-And after you eat food from some other group, you can’t eat fruit again for the rest of the day.
+You can eat as much of this fruit as you want, but you have to wait at least one hour before eating another fruit.
+Also, you cannot eat food from some other food group for at least two hours.
+And after you eat food from some other group, you cannot eat fruit again for the rest of the day.

-Basically, there are many rules for what you can eat and when.
-Here are some of the methods of conscious combining:
+There are many rules for what you can eat and when.
+Here are some of the methods of combining foods:

 There is no science to back up this diet.
 The idea that undigested food is what makes people fat is not right.
-Undigested food can't provide calories and lead to weight gain.
-No proof supports the thought that blending certain foods inhibits digestion.
+Undigested food cannot provide calories and lead to weight gain.
+No proof supports the thought that blending certain foods prevents digestion.

 Lastly, this diet does not include exercise.
 This should be part of any weight loss plan.

 This diet might lead to weight loss because the many rules about what you can eat make it so limiting.
 The plan is not clear.
-The best diets are ones that you can stick with and make part of your life.
+The best diets are ones that you can commit to and make part of your life.
 This diet is not advised for anyone who wants a healthful, balanced way of eating and weight loss.